-One time, a friend dropped Alan and I off at the airport.
+One time, a friend dropped Alan and me off at the airport.
 We grabbed our bags out of the car and proceeded to head inside.
-All of a sudden, we realized Alan’s backpack was still in the car.
+Suddenly, we realized Alan’s backpack was still in the car.
 It had our passports and tickets.
-We frantically dropped our bags in the airport and BOTH began running out of the doors toward our friend’s car as he drove away.
+We frantically dropped our bags at the airport, and BOTH began running out of the doors toward our friend’s car as he drove away.
 Needless to say, several armed and uniformed men came running after us and surrounded our dropped bags.
-After a solid lecture of how wrong our actions were and our unending apologetic explanations, we were free to get moving with our adventure. #whatwerewethinking #wewerenot
+After a solid lecture about how wrong our actions were and our unending apologetic explanations, we were free to get moving with our adventure. #whatwerewethinking #wewerenot

 Why is it important to introduce your kids to other cultures and places?

-Growing up and raising kids in the U.S. has its advantages, don’t get me wrong.
-But I have always felt that we are misguided in a sense of what the world is really like at the core.
-We have storybooks, pictures online, history textbooks, National Geographic photography…but sometimes these resources fail to reveal the truth of a culture, a place, or an idea.
+Growing up and raising kids in the U.S. has advantages, don’t get me wrong.
+But I have always felt that we are misguided in the sense of what the world is really like at the core.
+We have storybooks, pictures online, history textbooks, and National Geographic photography, but sometimes these resources fail to reveal the truth of a culture, a place, or an idea.
 I want my kids to be truth seekers, so this is where travel comes in!

 It wasn’t until I started to travel outside of my small northern Michigan hometown that I realized just how misguided we can be at times.
-This concerns me as a mom and teacher and believer.
+This concerns me as a mom and teacher, and believer.
 I believe this is where misunderstanding and misguided thinking begins, which manifest into bullying, racism, prejudice, oppression, and the list goes on.
-From a young age I have been taught to celebrate and lean into the dissonance that life presents, and so I am teaching my kids how to lean in as well.
-And to celebrate commonalities, but also differences.
+From a young age, I have been taught to celebrate and lean into the dissonance that life presents, so I am teaching my kids how to lean in as well.
+And to celebrate commonalities but also differences.

-We can learn so much from those we meet since everyone has a story.
+We can learn much from those we meet since everyone has a story.
 I have learned that heartbreak, deep joy, and God’s unfailing love have no borders.
-My hope is that my kids will learn this too.
+I hope that my kids will learn this too.
 I have also learned that laughter is contagious in every language – seriously contagious!
 I cannot wait for my kids to experience this over and over and over.

-There is incredible beauty in the mundane of life, but also in the jaw-dropping, awe-inspiring majestic locations around the world that most of us only dream of seeing in person.
-For my kids to appreciate the mundane but also the majestic is the goal.
+There is incredible beauty in the mundane of life but also the jaw-dropping, awe-inspiring, majestic locations around the world that most of us only dream of seeing in person.
+For my kids to appreciate the mundane and majestic is the goal.

 Who inspires you?

-This is a hard question as I believe there are many people who inspire me.
+This is a hard question, as I believe many people inspire me.
 First and foremost, Alan.
 To have a partner who shares similar passions and dreams is more than I could have hoped for.
 He is my mate, my companion, my encouragement, and also my common sense.
 We make a pretty good team!

-What do you hope to gain/learn as you travel with your tribe?
+What do you hope to gain and learn as you travel with your tribe?

-And one last question: If your budget was unlimited and time or any other obstacles weren’t a factor, where is your dream destination and who would you take with you?
+If your budget was unlimited and time or any other obstacles weren’t a factor, where is your dream destination, and who would you take with you?

 We would love to connect with you too!
 What do you love about travel?
 Do you have a travel tribe?